Your browser is out of date!

 Description

-• Construction waste refers to all solid waste byproducts from the renovation, demolition, and installation involved in the construction of new facilities.
+• Construction and demolition (C&D) waste refers to all solid waste byproducts from the renovation, demolition, and installation involved in construction.
 Typical examples of construction waste are demolished concrete blocks, stones, dirt generated during excavation, bricks, pipes, electrical conduit, tiles, asphalt, wood (treated, painted and clean), metal (ferrous and non-ferrous), lumber, and miscellaneous materials (dry wall, insulation, light fixtures, carpeting, etc.).
-All waste materials should follow NY city and state guidelines for proper containment, carting, disposal, and recycling when possible.
-Reducing and managing construction waste not only has a significant cost impact but also yields the greatest environmental benefits, mitigating greenhouse effect and carbon emissions.
-Wherever possible waste materials should be re-used, and efforts should be taken by site supervisors, maintenance workers, and contractors to reduce cuts and unnecessary construction waste.
-Recycling conserves resources and diverts materials from landfills.
+Planning and executing projects to minimize C&D waste is an important step towards reducing embodied carbon emissions from NYCHA buildings.
+Plans to minimize and recycle C&D waste must happen early on in a capital project to provide the most benefit at the lowest cost.

 Baseline